European Political Community: Summits

-Two summits are planned to be held every year with the spring summit being hosted by a non-EU member state and the autumn summit hosted by the state holding the Presidency of the Council of the European Union at that particular time.
+Two summits are held every year with the spring summit being hosted by a non-EU member state and the autumn summit hosted by an EU member state.
+The autumn summit is held in the country assuming the presidency of the Council of the European Union during that semester.

 The first summit took place in Prague on 6 October 2022.
 The event was covered live by the Eurovision network.

-Following the first summit, it was decided that Moldova will hold the next meeting, and topics on which leaders agreed to work on include protecting "key facilities" such as pipelines, undersea cables, and satellites.
+Following the first summit, it was decided that Moldova would hold the following meeting, and topics on which leaders agreed to work on include protecting "key facilities", such as pipelines, undersea cables, and satellites.
+It was also agreed that the next two summits would take place in Spain and in the United Kingdom.

+In May 2023, Switzerland expressed an interest in hosting an EPC summit in spring 2025.
+Serbia has also expressed an interest in hosting a future summit.
+During the closing press conference of the 4th summit, the British prime minister, Keir Starmer, confirmed that the next summit will take place in Hungary followed by summits in Albania and Denmark in 2025.
+In May 2025, it was announced that the EPC spring summits would be hosted by Armenia in 2026, Switzerland in 2027, and Azerbaijan in 2028, and that the autumn summits would be hosted by the Republic of Ireland in 2026, Greece in 2027 and Latvia in 2028.

 Participants

-In addition to EU member states, the EPC also includes countries such as Armenia, Azerbaijan, Georgia, Iceland, Liechtenstein, Moldova, Norway, San Marino, Switzerland, Turkey, Ukraine and the United Kingdom.

 The countries and international organisations participating in the European Political Community are as follows: